The best times to deliver for Doordash are when there are the most delivery offers available for the number of available Dashers.

 Holidays are another big delivery draw.
 Once again, it's a double whammy because you have more people ordering and often fewer people delivering.

-Grubhub put out a list to restaurants of the nine biggest delivery days.
+Doordash put out a list to restaurants of the ten biggest delivery days.
 Those days include:

 - Valentine's Day

 - Superbowl Sunday

 These may or may not be the best days to deliver.
 Sometimes they're a great time to make some extra money because there are a lot of orders and not many competing Dashers.

 Other times, market saturation can be terrible because everyone and their dog seems to be out there.
 One bad delivery on an overly busy night where you're stuck waiting an hour to get through to Doordash driver care to resolve an issue can kill an otherewise great night.

 That almost sounds like a commercial for an investment or something, doesn't it?
 But you know something?
 It IS an investment.

 When is it best to Doordash?
 Knowing the busy times, days and seasons can help you, but understanding your own market is the best way to really figure it out.

 Here's the deal – if you pay close enough attention, and you have the flexibility to work your drive schedule around the more profitable times to drive, that can make a tremendous difference in how much you earn.